-If you are after a bit of luxury (I know I was after 6 weeks in dorms), stay at Bizu Hotel.
-It is in the main street and only $20 for a luxury private room, king size bed (which if you’ve ever backpacked is unheard of), bathroom and delicious breakfast.
+If you are after a cheap but decent hotel, stay at Bizu Hotel.
+It is in the main street and only $30 for a nice private room, king size bed (which if you’ve ever backpacked is unheard of), bathroom and delicious breakfast.

 What to see and do

 HCM is full of activities and areas to explore.

 This is about 40km northwest of the city and can be done in a half or full day trip.
 The tunnels are an underground community up to 250km in length that were built during the Vietnam war.
 You can climb through them, however due to their claustrophobic nature not many people make it the whole way.
 You can organise this through one of the hundreds of tour providers in the streets the day before.